-If you’ve only lived in tropical climates and humid weather, winter sports can be both exciting and terrifying.
-But fear shouldn’t stop you from the thrill of the mountain slopes.
-At Daemyung Resort Vivaldi Park, there are classes for beginners of all ages eager to go skiing or snowboarding on Mt.
+Beginner skiers should head to Daemyung Resort Vivaldi Park, for a first-time ski lessons for all ages.
+Choose to go skiing or snowboarding on Mt.
 Daemyung.
-Guests can conveniently rent all the equipment they need and spend as much time as they’d like conquering the slopes.
+Guests can rent all the equipment they need and spend as much time as they’d like conquering the slopes.

-Hokkaido is known to feel the first brush of winter in Japan, and becomes a scenic winter wonderland once the season kicks in.
-For the skilled and the serious skiers, head to the Asahidake Ropeway, which has some of the lightest and driest snowfall in the country–perfect for the seasonal athletes who like a challenge.
+For the skilled and serious skiers, head to the Asahidake Ropeway, in Hokkaido, Japan.
+Featuring some of the lightest and driest snowfall in the country, it’s perfect for the seasonal athletes who like a challenge.

-To get to the ski area, you have to take a single gondola lift—the Asahidake Ropeway—where skiers can jump from more than 400 meters.
+Hop on the gondola lift, the Asahidake Ropeway, and jump from more than 400 meters!
 The resort has an expansive terrain that goes deep and steep; it’s advisable to ski with a guide, because the terrain can get very dangerous on low visibility days.
-And while the Asahidake Ropeway isn’t the ideal family activity (especially if you’re traveling with small children or elderly), it’s located at the Daisetsuzan National Park, which is full of other scenic sights worth exploring.
+While the Asahidake Ropeway isn’t the ideal family activity (especially if you’re traveling with small children or elderly), it’s located at the Daisetsuzan National Park, which is full of other scenic sights worth exploring.

-Set out for the half moon-shaped Nami Island, only an hour away from Seoul.
-Warm up over a classic Korean BBQ before hitting the slopes.
-Race down the snow topped hills on a fun sledding experience.
-In the afternoon, you can try your hand at ice fishing.
 Stand over a solid frozen river and place bait in one of the many man-made holes.
 Cast a line and try to catch as many mountain trout as you can!
+Challenge yourself by catching one with your bare hands.
 After a successful haul, you can either release your fish or grill and eat them on the spot for an additional fee.